 Once you know them then start applying.
 Practice is crucial for Chemistry.
 Especially for the more difficult and math-based questions you need to practice.
 So definitely go through all the Seneca courses and past papers to get acquainted with the style of questions as well as to boost your confidence.

-One of the best ways to use the practice questions is to work with your Chemistry friends.
-Try not to only solve them, but explain the concepts to your friends.
+One of the best ways to use the practice questions is to explain the concepts to your friends.
 You only really understand it once you're able to explain it.
 Even firing some quick questions at each other can keep you sharp and provide you with a good understanding where you're at with your revision.

 In Year 11, you might have gotten away with not having a deep understanding of all the Physics topics.
 But for your A Levels this is not going to cut it.
 It's crucial for passing your Physics exams to not stop until you understand all concepts.
 Especially during the year, make sure to stay on track as not understanding one topic will easily cause you to struggle with all subsequent topics.
 Perhaps keep a list of the concepts that you don't understand.

 If you're stuck on a topic, then try to find as much material as you can.
 Whether it's YouTube videos, practice questions or Seneca courses.
 Go through them all and practice until you no longer get the concept wrong.
 You can start with easier text-book questions and built up towards the exam-style past paper questions.
 Practicing is the only approach that will really help to get an A* in Physics.

 Next to the vast number of maths related questions, there are actually a lot of marks to be gained for defining, describing and explaining concepts.
 So try to make a list of all the definitions and study them by heart as it can give you a lot of easy points.